 - Neutered male dogs have a reduced chance of acquiring perianal tumors found around the anus and testes.

-Neutering your dog too early or too late can affect their health.
+Neutering your male dog too early or too late can affect their health.
 They can develop cancer and other kinds of diseases and infections.
 They also get obese and diabetic.
 Behavioral problems may also arise because of this.

 How to Monitor Neuter Surgery Incision